BELARUS: Tortured, fined for offering religious literature

 The court in Lepel has repeatedly fined local Baptists since mid-October for singing and offering Christian books to passers-by near the town market.
 After detaining two church members, police injured the face of one and put handcuffs so tightly on another that his hands went numb.
 Their complaint is with the Investigative Committee.

 Council of Churches Baptists do not seek state registration on principle.
 Church members in Lepel have run a street library since the 1990s.
-The last previous police disruption of it was in October 2004 (see F18News 20 October 2004 http://www.forum18.org/archive.php?article_id=436).
+The last major police harrassment of it was in October 2004, when police also tortured Baptists (see F18News 20 October 2004 http://www.forum18.org/archive.php?article_id=436).

 Fokin could not explain why after so many years police and the courts have renewed pressure on the Council of Churches Baptist community.
 "I've been conducting the street library ministry for 16 years, offering Bibles, children's literature and magazines for people to read and return," he told Forum 18.
 "Over the last 10 years we never had any conflicts."